 The fourth and final Grand Slam tennis tournament of the year is none other than the US Open.
 The US Open is preceded by the Australian Open, the French Open and Wimbledon, and begins the last Monday of August each year and lasts two weeks.
-The 2020 US Open will be played August 24th to September 13th at the USTA Billie Jean King National Tennis Center in Flushing Meadows, New York.
+The 2022 US Open is being played at the USTA Billie Jean King National Tennis Center in Flushing Meadows, New York.

-The odds for the 2020 US Open are now available.
+The US Open betting odds are now available for 2022.
 The odds are subject to change and will adjust as we march closer to the start date, so keep checking back to see the latest odds.
-This page was last updated on August 6, 2020:
+This page was last updated on August 5, 2022: